LuisAngelFonseca-IMT/2HeltecLoRa_Sender_Receiver_WifiUbidots/README.md

 - Enter into your new device and click on "Add Variable".
 - Finally, save your credentials for next step.
 ![Ubidots](images/ubidots.png)
+## Uploading Code
+- Open the Reciever code, enter the credentials from ubidots, wifi name and password
+- Upload the code to one developer board
+- Finally upload the Sender code to the other board.